 - Records Management

-The University Archives currently collects official records from Concordia University offices, schools, departments and organizations.
+The University Archives currently collects official non-current records from Concordia University offices, schools, departments and organizations.

 - Christ College and Concordia University History and Culture